Burn (2019 film): Plot

 Melinda and Billy converse and she gets him a cigarette, aspirin and water.
-She gives him some pills, but he realises that she has given him cheap erectile medication instead of aspirin.
+She gives him some pills, but he realizes that she has given him cheap erectile medication instead of aspirin.
 She proceeds to tape his eyes and mouth shut and attempts to rape him.
 He struggles and he is able to rip the tape holding one of his arms, knocking Melinda away.
-Still blind, he tries chasing after her, but ends up knocking himself out again.
-Melinda pockets his gun, takes the backpack and cleans up the room.
+Still blind, he tries chasing after her, but knocks himself out again.
+Melinda takes his gun and the backpack and cleans up the room.

 Melinda quietly unlocks the front door for a customer, who berates her for not having any coffee.
-Reaching her limit, Melinda puts the gun up to her chin briefly before breaking down and sobbing, telling the customer to leave her alone.
+Melinda puts the gun to her chin briefly before breaking down and sobbing, telling the customer to leave her alone.
 Perry, Sheila's boyfriend, then shows up to give her a ride home and finds her phone on the floor.
-In desperation, Melinda tells him that Sheila left with another man, but doesn't know where they went.

-Once Perry leaves, Melinda steps out back to find somewhere to bury the bodies when the bikers arrive looking for Billy.
-She claims not to have seen him and won't let them enter the store.
+Melinda tells him that Sheila left with another man.
+Once Perry leaves, Melinda steps out back to find somewhere to bury the bodies when some bikers arrive looking for Billy.
+She claims not to have seen him and will not let them enter the store.
 After an armed standoff, the bikers leave.

-Realising she cannot access the surveillance data to destroy it, Melinda begins filling containers with gasoline.
+Realizing she cannot access the surveillance data to destroy it, Melinda begins filling containers with gasoline.
 Liu then returns, recognizing Billy's car as stolen.
-He questions Melinda, who says she hasn't seen anything suspicious, but Liu calls the manager for access to the surveillance data.
+He questions Melinda, who says she has not seen anything suspicious, but Liu calls the manager for access to the surveillance data.
 Melinda fails to stop Liu from searching the store, but finding nothing, he leaves.
 Billy has escaped, leaving only zip ties behind.
 Melinda begins dousing the store with gasoline when she hears Billy entering the store and hides.
 He disables the power, which locks the front doors just as Perry returns, suspicious about Sheila's disappearance.
 Billy escapes through the back door and barricades it with dumpsters before strangling Perry.
-Melinda calls Liu and admits she needs help as Billy rams Perry's car into the front doors, shattering the glass.
+Melinda calls Liu and admits that she needs help as Billy rams Perry's car into the front doors, shattering the glass.

 Backed into a corner, Melinda pleads with Billy to simply take the money and leave, but he wants revenge.
 He fires his gun, which ignites the gas and engulfs him in flames.
 Melinda grabs a fire extinguisher and escapes through the front door as Liu and other officers arrive.
-He helps Melinda into his car and comforts her, Melinda believing she has finally found somebody who cares.
+He helps Melinda into his car and comforts her.